cabforum/cabforum.org/content/posts/2024/2024-10-f2f63-seattle/forum/index.md

 Clemens Wanko noted that the ACAB’c guidance for ETSI CABs referred to the CCADB website and guidance.

-Dimitris Zacharopoulos suggested CCADB might be expanded to allow CAs to report their list the registers they use in their EV vetting of corporate entities.
+Dimitris Zacharopoulos suggested CCADB might be expanded to allow CAs to report their list Incorporating/Registration Agencies used in their EV vetting.
 CAs have been disclosing this information for years, but in an inconsistent manner.
 Adding this to CCADB would make these lists machine parseable and potentially better auditable.

 ### ETSI Update